Automatic Irrigation System using an Arduino Uno

 Serial.println(percentage);

 In the map function, we need to assign the dry value and wet value.
-To do that we need to monitor that values.
-You can read that values using the following code:
+To do that, we need to monitor those values.
+You can read those values using the following code:

 void setup() {